 Power Up Your Graphics With Animated Masks in After Effects

-Of all the great features inside of Adobe After Effects, the mask is my favorite.
-With only a handful of customizable attributes, this little tool packs a punch.
+Animated masks are my favorite of all the great features inside of Adobe After Effects.
+With only a handful of customizable attributes, an animated mask can pack a punch.
 When working with motion graphics, think of it as your Swiss Army Knife.

-To show you just how versatile the mask is, I’m going to create a quick motion graphics project using masks nearly every step of the way.
+The Adobe help page for animated masks can be a little overwhelming.
+But it doesn’t need to be that complex.
+To show you just how versatile the mask is, I’m going to walk you through a quick motion graphics project.
+And I’ll use masks nearly every step of the way.
 First, I’ll show you how to bring life to text layers.
 Then I’ll go over a few different ways to animate objects with a mask.
 Finally, I’ll bring the whole project together by showing you how to create a variety of different wipe transitions.

 I’ll assume that you have a basic idea of how After Effects works.